ralphjsmit/filament/packages/schemas/docs/05-primes/01-overview.md

     ->extraAttributes(['class' => 'custom-text-style'])
 ```

-<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `extraAttributes()` method also accepts a function to dynamically calculate it.
+<UtilityInjection set="primeComponents" version="4.x">As well as allowing a static value, the `extraAttributes()` method also accepts a function to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 By default, calling `extraAttributes()` multiple times will overwrite the previous attributes.
 If you wish to merge the attributes instead, you can pass `merge: true` to the method.